-Documentation frequently suffers from being excessively clerical; it's being written using formal terminology (which often requires reading the glossary before the actual docs) and is frequently unreasonably inflated.
-So instead of a two-word answer to a user's question, a couple of paragraphs is conceived - a practice we strongly disapprove of.
-The perfect documentation must be simple and laconic, and all the terms must be either explained in the text or given a reference to such an explanation.
-However, "simple" doesn't mean "illiterate": remember, the documentation is the face of your product, so grammar errors and improper usage of terms are unacceptable.
+Documentation frequently suffers from excessive formality.
+It's often unnecessary inflated and written using terminology that requires consulting the glossary before reading the actual article.
+So instead of a concise answer to a user's question, a couple of paragraphs is conceived - a practice we strongly disapprove of.
+Ideal documentation must be simple and laconic, with all terms either explained in the text or referenced for clarification.
+However, "simple" doesn't mean "illiterate": remember, documentation is the face of your product, so grammar errors and improper use of terms are unacceptable.

-Also, keep in mind that documentation will be used for searching as well, so every page should contain all the keywords required to be properly ranked by search engines.
-Unfortunately, this requirement contradicts the simple-and-laconic principle; this is the way.
+Also, keep in mind that documentation will be used for searching.
+Therefore, every page should contain all the necessary keywords to be properly ranked by search engines.
+Unfortunately, this requirement contradicts the principle of simplicity and conciseness.
+This is the way.